-Based on the information provided by the City of Edmonton through the RFI process, for the 2024 valuation, tenant inducements and signage income were not typical in the marketplace for retail and retail plaza properties.
+Based on the information provided by the City of Edmonton through the RFI process, for the 2025 valuation, tenant inducements were not typical in the marketplace for Shopping Centre Properties.
 Therefore, no adjustments were applied when determining typical market rent.